MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-cost-adjustment.md

  Inventory costs must be adjusted before the related value entries can be reconciled with the general ledger.
 For more information, see [Design Details: Reconciliation with the General Ledger](../ApplicationDesign/design-details-reconciliation-with-the-general-ledger.md).

 ## Detecting the Adjustment
- The task of detecting if cost adjustment should occur is primarily performed by the Item Jnl.\-Post Line routine, while the task of calculating and generating cost adjustment entries is performed by the **Adjust Cost – Item Entries** batch job.
+ The task of detecting if cost adjustment should occur is primarily performed by the Item Jnl.-Post Line routine, while the task of calculating and generating cost adjustment entries is performed by the **Adjust Cost – Item Entries** batch job.

  To be able to forward costs, the detection mechanism determines which sources have changed in costs and to which destination these costs should be forwarded.
 The following three detection functions exist in ADD INCLUDE<!--[!INCLUDE[dyn_nav](../ApplicationDesign/includes/dyn_nav_md.md)]-->: